callistus-shawn/PhAiDelta-Document-based-Q-A/README.md

 # Document based Q&A System
-* This project is a Retrieval-Augmented Generation (RAG) web application built using *FastAPI*.
-It allows users to upload documents (such as PDFs or text files), which are then chunked, embedded using Sentence Transformers, and stored in a vector database for efficient semantic search.
+* This project is a Retrieval-Augmented Generation (RAG) web application built using **FastAPI**.
+It allows users to upload documents (such as PDFs or text files), which are then chunked, embedded using **Sentence Transformers**, and stored in a vector database for efficient semantic search.
-* When a user submits a question, using Langchain, the system retrieves the most relevant text chunks from the uploaded documents using similarity search and sends them to a Large Language Model (LLM) (e.g., OpenAI or Gemini) to generate context-aware answers.
+* When a user submits a question, using **Langchain**, the system retrieves the most relevant text chunks from the uploaded documents using similarity search and sends them to a Large Language Model (LLM) (e.g., OpenAI or Gemini) to generate context-aware answers.

 ### 🗂️ Project Files Description